No Password Manager vs Password Manager

-Then, as we did not set a title, here's how it will look like:
+Then, as we did not set a title, here's how it will look:

-2. Passwords must be unique for every account you have: no secret in here.
-You have to manually do this using the generator or use a browser extension to help you, accepting the risk that you're increasing the attack surface in exchange of more usability.
-KeePass has a lot of plugins and it happens to have 2 plugins to work with Chrome: KeeForm and ChromeIPass.
+2. Passwords must be unique for every account you have: no secret here.
+You have to manually do this using the generator or use a browser extension to help you, accepting the risk that you're increasing the attack surface in exchange for more usability.
+KeePass has a lot of plugins, and it happens to have 2 plugins to work with Chrome: KeeForm and ChromeIPass.

-Unfortunately KeepForm plugin for Chrome was removed and it isn't present in Google Store anymore, thus we have to check ChromeIPass.
+Unfortunately, the KeepForm plugin for Chrome was removed, and it isn't present in the Chrome Web Store anymore, so we have to check ChromeIPass.

 But it didn't work.
-I tried to set the "password database", however the "Connect" button simply doesn't work:
+I tried to set the "password database," but the "Connect" button simply doesn't work:

-3. Passwords must be stored securely: this is, as always, a giant topic that we could dive in.
-However in this case this is as secure as it should be.
+3. Passwords must be stored securely: This is, as always, a vast topic that we could dive into.
+However, in this case, it is as secure as it should be.
 You'll have an encrypted vault and only a master password or key file to decrypt it.
-No 'backdoors' nor any other way to restore your master password/key as we saw on LastPass.
-Lose them and you'll lose all your passwords.
+No 'backdoors' or any other way to restore your master password/key as we saw with LastPass.
+Lose them, and you'll lose all your passwords.
 Neat.

-4. Passwords must be transmitted securely: copying and pasting, then clearing the clipboard after a few seconds is acceptable to transfer the password from the vault to your browser.
+4. Passwords must be transmitted securely: Copying and pasting, then clearing the clipboard after a few seconds is an acceptable way to transfer the password from the vault to your browser.
 Still, malware is a problem in this scenario.

-5. The process of managing passwords must be easy to use: not that convenient without a browser extension, but copying and pasting isn't that hard.
-And for mobile devices you have to retype your password while looking to your password in clear after you've opened your vault.
-Very similar as to not using a password manager in here.
+5. The process of managing passwords must be easy to use: Not that convenient without a browser extension, but copying and pasting isn't that hard.
+And for mobile devices, you have to retype your password while looking at your password in plain text after you've opened your vault.
+Very similar to not using a password manager in this case.